 What makes good leaders?
-How did the likes of Nelson Mandela, Mother Teresa, Abraham Lincoln, Mahatma Gandhi, Margaret Thatcher and many more become such exceptional leaders?
-This is a question that many leadership scholars have for years tried to unravel.
+How did the likes of Nelson Mandela, Mother Teresa, Abraham Lincoln, Mahatma Gandhi, Margaret Thatcher, and many more become such exceptional leaders?
+This is a question that many leading scholars have for years tried to unravel.

-This theory states that for it to be effected the leadership must be charismatic.
-The charisma is necessary because the leader has to inspire his followers to let go of self-interests and work for the betterment of their organisation.
-Transformational leaders inspire followers to have new outlooks to old problems.
+This theory states that for it to be affected the leadership must be charismatic.
+Charisma is necessary because the leader has to inspire his followers to let go of self-interest and work for the betterment of their organization.
+Transformational leaders inspire followers to have new outlooks on old problems.
 Four factors are found to be present in transformation leaders

 - Inspirational motivation-this leaders are good at communicating and they use words to inspire people to action and encourage them when things get tough.

 - Intellectual stimulation– transformation leaders advocate for change in the way followers think.
 The old thing should be done away with and followers should innovate, think more deeply and challenge assumptions.

 - Individualized concern: Finally, transformational leaders are interested in individual needs and concerns even as they focus on the common good.

 Servant Leadership is one of the more recent leadership theories.
 The theory states that a leader shall put the needs of his followers before his own.
 A leader’s self-interests take a back seat and he works tirelessly to achieve the goals that will be of benefit to others.
 Mandela is a great example of servant leadership.

 He sacrificed his freedom for South African to reject apartheid.
 This theory says to be a servant leader one must earn trust and influence by among others having empathy, being a good listener, having persuasion skills, stewardship, foresight, etc.